 If you’ve been pulled over, your heart is likely racing a million miles a minute, causing you to feel anxious and nervous.
 When the cop touches the back of your car, it probably sends even more alarm through your body.

 In this guide, we look at the top three reasons cops touch the backs of cars during a traffic stop.
 We also give you some handy wisdom and instruction for the next time you get pulled over, although we hope it never happens.

-Reasons Police Touch the Back of Your Car
+Why Do Police Touch the Back of Your Car?

 1. Secure Trunk

 Many of us don’t realize how much danger the law enforcement officers are in every day, but they do.
 For that reason, they are always on guard, evaluating their situation to ensure safety, not only for the safety of that officer but also for the safety of the violator.
 As they briefly touch the back of the car, they can guarantee that the trunk is still latched.
 Otherwise, someone could be hiding in the trunk, waiting to surprise the cop.